 And once you’re in that place, it’s only a matter of time before you start knocking over your biggest dominoes.

 This article was originally published on Selfication.com.
 It has been republished here with permission.

-Photo of writing courtesy of psphotograph/Getty Images.
+Photo of writing in notebook courtesy of psphotograph/Getty Images.

 Patrik Edblad is a writer, certified mental trainer, and personal coach.
 He helps people use scientifically proven strategies to become healthier, happier, and more productive at Selfication.com.
 Grab his free book, The Science of Willpower: Proven Strategies to Beat Procrastination & Get Big Things Done.More from this Author